Do you Think Apple Airpods Look Stupid? Join the Club.

-I have to say, the first time I saw someone wearing these I thought to myself, boy, that looks dumb.
+I have to say, the first time I saw someone wearing these, I thought, boy, that looks dumb.
 Of course, I was one of the same guys to say that Google Glass looked dumb.
 If you think about it, Google Glass and Apple Airpods have a lot in common.

 It’s simple.
 Both are augmented reality devices.
 Glass attempted to augment your reality by visually dropping things in your visual path.
 These work by leveraging the next new hot space, in my opinion, audio augmented reality.

 If you haven’t seen the movie, let me recap the key piece of technology for you.
-I won’t go into plot details in case you would like to watch it – and as an innovator, I highly recommend it for you (one of these days I need to do a list of “awesome movies for innovators and inventors to watch” – I’d better put that on my to-do list. ) The key technology in the film is a highly advanced “audio chatbot”, an AI you can purchase and interact with to help you live your life, so things and basically assist you.
+I won’t go into plot details in case you would like to watch it – and as an innovator, I highly recommend it for you (one of these days, I need to make a list of “awesome movies for innovators and inventors to watch” – I’d better put that on my to-do list. ) The key technology in the film is a highly advanced “audio chatbot,” an AI you can purchase and interact with to help you live your life, so things and basically assist you.
 A super virtual assistant, so to speak.
-The way the tech works is not Google Glass-like – the way it works is via an ear bud.
-The hero of our tale, and seemingly most people in the movie, use a single ear bud in order to interact with their virtual assistant.
-Instead of using a high-tech visual interface, like Tony Stark and John Anderton did in Iron Man and Minority Report respectively, they use an audio interface.
+The way the tech works is not Google Glass-like – the way it works is via an earbud.
+The hero of our tale, and seemingly most people in the movie, use a single earbud in order to interact with their virtual assistant.
+Instead of using a high-tech visual interface, as Tony Stark and John Anderton did in Iron Man and Minority Report, they use an audio interface.
 Like any chatbot, like Amazon Alexa, you ask things and it responds.
 In Her, instead of it sitting in a speaker in your house, it’s always with our hero, in her ear, whispering answers to his questions, joking with him, and helping him to live his life.

 Some people might say – so what?
 It’s just another chatbot.
 Chatbots are a pain to use.
 We will all eventually be using visual interfaces anyways at some point.

 I disagree, and here’s why.
-One of the reasons is why Airpods are such a big deal:
+One of the reasons why Airpods are such a big deal:

 - They were designed to be worn all the time.
-You should leave them in, just like you would leave earrings on your ears.
+You should leave them in like you would leave earrings on your ears.
 The sensors on the devices can tell when you are talking and when you are listening.
-The 24-hour battery life and 5 hour talk time are tuned to having them in your ears all the time, just like in Her.
+The 24-hour battery life and 5-hour talk time are tuned to having them in your ears all the time, just like in Her.
 Coupled with instant access to Siri, they provide instant answers to anything she can respond to.
-While Siri is pretty rudimentary at this point, as time goes by and Apple continues to gather data, she will get more and more sophisticated.
-I see no reason why we can’t get her near to, or at the same level as Samantha.
+While Siri is pretty rudimentary at this point, as time passes and Apple continues to gather data, she will get more sophisticated.
+I see no reason we can’t get her near or at the same level as Samantha.

 - They don’t sound all that great for music.
-My guess here is that they were more designed as interfaces to Siri than they are to playing music.
+My guess is that they were more designed as interfaces to Siri than to playing music.
 In this way, while they can play music, their primary purpose in life is to be an always-on interface to Siri.
-In short, they are designed to be Apple’s version of Alexa, except totally portable, as befits our mobile lifestyle
+In short, they are designed to be Apple’s version of Alexa, except totally portable, as befits our mobile lifestyle.

-Airpods are a great first step towards an complete ecosystem of audio based, portable virtual assistants who can help us live our lives, do all of the time wasting stuff computers are frankly better at, and we can direct them to do these things in an interface which doesn’t force us to break away from our own human-to-human conversation.
-It’s possible that as these progress, visual interfaces like the screen on your phone or your Apple Watch will be less and less important, and maybe even no longer necessary.
+Airpods are a great first step towards a complete ecosystem of audio-based, portable virtual assistants who can help us live our lives, do all of the time-wasting stuff computers are frankly better at, and we can direct them to do these things in an interface that doesn’t force us to break away from our own human-to-human conversation.
+It’s possible that as this progress, visual interfaces like the screen on your phone or your Apple Watch will be less and less important and maybe even no longer necessary.